Violin/Viola FAQ

 Note that in order to prevent the bow stick from being warped, it is very important to remember to loosen the hair (with the end adjuster) before you put the instrument away, and then tighten the bow hair again when you play.
 Hair should be about a fingertip width between the stick and the hair.

+My favorite rosin to date is the Kaplan Light.
 Several of the most popular brands of rosin are as follows:

 (9) Strings: Many students start their study of the violin with a so-called "student" outfit.
 To improve the sound of this instrumnent, a better set of strings (Dominants, for example, versus the metal strings usually shipped on the cheaper instruments), and some better rosin (such as Hill), is recommended.